Prosecution of Donald Trump in New York: Pre-trial proceedings

 Court proceedings, including the trial, were held in the Manhattan Criminal Courthouse in the Civic Center neighborhood.

 During Trump's arraignment, the court set deadlines for pre-trial proceedings, including for prosecutors to provide discovery to the defense.
 The court set a deadline of August 8, 2023, for pre-trial motions to be filed.

 As he had done in other cases, Trump used "attack-and-delay" tactics, targeting the prosecutors and the judge while prolonging proceedings, with the aim that the case might continue into late 2024, near the presidential election.

 Trump's lawyers maintained that he was unaware of any allegedly unlawful schemes that his allies or associates may have engaged in.
 On March 12, 2024, the defense team filed their strategy writing "President Trump lacked the requisite intent to commit the conduct charged in the Indictment because of his awareness that various lawyers were involved in the underlying conduct giving rise to the charges."
 The defense counsel stated that they would not invoke the formal "advice of counsel" defense, but that Trump would "elicit evidence concerning the presence, involvement and advice of lawyers in relevant events giving rise to the charges".
 (Note: Trump had previously stated that he would invoke the "advice of counsel" defense.
-For Trump, this defense would allow him to prove that he disclosed the details of the hush money payment to his legal counsel, sought and obtained guidance that the payment was lawful, and then acted upon that advice in good faith.
-On May 28, 2024, Trump claimed he was prohibited from using the advice of counsel defense writing "THE GREATEST CASE I'VE EVER SEEN FOR RELIANCE ON COUNSEL, AND JUDGE MERCHAN WILL NOT, FOR WHATEVER REASON, LET ME USE THAT AS A DEFENSE IN THIS RIGGED TRIAL.
-ANOTHER TERM, ADVICE OF COUNSEL DEFENSE!")
+For Trump, this defense would allow him to prove that he disclosed the details of the hush-money payment to his legal counsel, sought and obtained guidance that the payment was lawful, and then acted upon that advice in good faith.
+On May 28, 2024, Trump stated that Merchan had prohibited from using the advice of counsel defense.)